Design and Simulate Your Power Supply PCB With the Best ECAD Software

 If you follow the right design guidelines and use the best PCB layout software, you can create a metal core PCB that can be fabricated at scale.
 Follow these guidelines to make sure your metal core PCB is manufacturable and follows basic industry standards.

 There are many industry standards that apply to power supply PCBs, ranging from IPC standards to other industry-specific standards.
-Two of the basic IPC standards that will ensure your power supply not experience ESD or excessive temperature rise in conductors are:
+Two of the basic IPC standards that will ensure your power supply does not experience ESD or excessive temperature rise in conductors are:

 - IPC-2221:This general design qualification standard applies to power supply designs by specifying creepage and clearance requirements.
 These requirements are meant to help prevent ESD between exposed conductors on the surface layer and between conductors on internal layers.